seaCatKim/PACE-LIB-R-timeseries/content/about.md

 Contact the training team at: library dot uq dot edu dot au

-CBCS can be contacted at: cbcs-info at uq dot edu dot au
+PACE can be contacted at: pharmacy@enquire.uq.edu.au

 # License
 The material is released under a [Creative Commons - Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 You may re-use and re-mix the material in any way you wish, without asking permission, provided you cite the original source.
 However, we’d love to hear about what you do with it!